1. Andover-Harvard's Research Librarians

 Course reserve readings are listed on the course website.
 Online readings are linked.
 If there is no link, bring the call number to the circulation desk on the first floor to borrow a copy.

-HOLLIS (mobile version: http://m.harvard.edu/libraries/) is Harvard’s online catalog, a large database that brings together information about library materials (books, journals, manuscripts, maps, data sets, sound recordings, photographs, films, legal documents, cultural artifacts, and more) that are housed in buildings across campus, stored at off-site locations, like the Harvard Depository, or provided to you in digital form.
+HOLLIS+ (mobile version: http://m.harvard.edu/libraries/) is Harvard’s online catalog, a large database that brings together information about library materials that are housed in buildings across campus, stored at off-site locations, like the Harvard Depository, or provided to you in digital form.
 Sign in with your HUID to see licensed digital content, Get It options, and to access your account.

-- Religion Quick Search is a custom built search box on our library’s web site (Find it on the Articles and E-Resources tab of the search box on the home page).
+- Religion Quick Search is a custom built search box on our library's web site (Find it on the Religion Quick Search tab of the search box on the home page).
 Religion Quick Search simultaneously searches several prominent religion search engines/article databases that cover journal literature in the fields of religion and theology.

 - If you're accustomed to using JSTOR for religion research and wonder when it's best to use JSTOR and when it may be more appropriate to use ATLA Religion Database, find out more here.